 Schoolcraft program code # AAS.00028

 First Year - Winter Semester

 * These classes are offered as independent learning.
 Contact CGT faculty.

-Students planning to transfer should check the transfer institution’s requirements/guides or discuss their options with a counselor or advisor.
+Not all courses are offered each semester.
+Students should work with an academic advisor, counselor or Computer Graphics Technology (CGT) faculty to develop a schedule that will work for them.
+Students planning to transfer should check the transfer institution’s requirements/guides or discuss their options with an academic advisor or counselor.
 Number of credits may vary depending on the course selection.